Beating Breast Cancer

 Yeah, I know a lot of our listeners would also relate to what you said about feeling guilty about not doing something or not being busy or whatever it is.
-Where do you think it stems from this guilt that we carry around with us for apparently no reason whatsoever, that we’ve always got to be doing something.
-What do you think that come from?
+Where do you think it stems from this guilt that we carry around with us for apparently no reason whatsoever, that we’ve always got to be doing something?
+Where do you think that comes from?
 For you?

 Sure.
-I think from a really early age, I’d, I’d said to myself, I wanted to be financially independent and not dependent on on somebody else and I’d set material things that I actually wanted to achieve, and there’s probably nothing wrong with that.
-But when it’s to the detriment of your health, and of your family,then it becomes becomes a problem.
+I think from a really early age, I’d, I’d said to myself, I wanted to be financially independent and not dependent on somebody else and I’d set material things that I actually wanted to achieve, and there’s probably nothing wrong with that.
+But when it’s to the detriment of your health, and of your family, then it becomes a problem.
 And often when we get these things, you’ve got it.
 And that whole desire for it goes away.
 Yeah.